Falling in Love Is Magic: A Conversation With C.L. Polk and Alyssa Cole

 Recent Comments

-- William Harris on Why I Stan Planet of the Apes, and You Should Too 6 mins ago
+- ChristopherLBennett on Jean-Luc as St. Jude — Star Trek: Picard’s “Absolute Candor” 26 mins ago

-- LadyBelaine on Read an Excerpt From Natasha Pulley’s The Lost Future of Pepperharrow 33 mins ago
+- WillMayBeWise on St. Valentine, St. Abigail, St. Brigid 33 mins ago

-- MaGnUs on “No, you move” — Captain America: Civil War 46 mins ago
+- Aeryl on “No, you move” — Captain America: Civil War 35 mins ago

-- Gepeto on Oathbringer Reread: Chapter One Hundred and Fifteen 48 mins ago
+- ChristopherLBennett on Harrison Ford Reveals Indiana Jones 5 Will Start Filming In “About Two Months” 47 mins ago

-- MaGnUs on Here’s Our First Look at Matt Reeves’ Batman 50 mins ago
+- AlexFromAwen on Here’s Our First Look at Matt Reeves’ Batman 48 mins ago

-- Gepeto on Oathbringer Reread: Chapter One Hundred Fourteen 1 hour ago

-- ChristopherLBennett on Star Trek: Voyager Rewatch: “Eye of the Needle” 2 hours ago